Iinksafe/appeal/index.md

 **MAKE SURE YOU'VE READ ALL THE REQUIREMENTS ABOVE.
 FAILING TO ANY REQUIREMENT MAY DECLINE YOUR APPEAL**.

 <title>Appeal Requirements</title>
-<script>alert('Hello there!
-Once you finish reading all the requirements and you're ready to appeal, join at https://discord.gg/YYQ9jxQpwm.')</script>
+<script>alert("Hello there!
+Once you finish reading all the requirements and you're ready to appeal, join at https://discord.gg/YYQ9jxQpwm.")</script>